anon140103/logistic_growth/README.md

     -   At $t = 4980$ minutes, the population has reached its carrying capacity of $5.979 \times 10^{10}$.
 At this point, the growth rate of the population is 0, as the environment can no longer support further growth due to limited resources.

 ## Question 3: Comparing Exponential and Logistic Growth Curves
-Code in compare_growth_models.R in repository.
+Code can be found in compare_growth_models.R in repository.

 ![](growth_models_comparison.png)